Double-Ended Palindromic Trees in Linear Time: Introduction

 \section{Introduction}

-\paragraph{Palindromes}
+\paragraph{Palindromes.}

 Palindromes, which read the same backward as forward, are an interesting and important concept in many fields, e.g., linguistics \cite{Ber73}, mathematics \cite{HS98,BHS04}, physics \cite{HKS95}, biology \cite{Lea94,LLR08,GHD+03}, and computer science \cite{Gus97}.
-Especially, combinatorial properties of palindrome complexity, i.e., the number of palindromes, of finite and infinite strings have been extensively studied in \cite{Dro95,All97,DP99,Baa99,Dam00,DZ00,ABCD03,BHNR04,AAK10}.
+Especially, combinatorial properties of palindrome complexity, i.e., the number of palindromes, of finite and infinite strings have been extensively studied in \cite{Dro95,All97,DP99,Baa99,Dam00,DZ00,ABCD03,BHNR04,AAK10,RS16}.

 Palindromes as strings were first studied from an algorithmic perspective by Slisenko \cite{Sli73} (cf. \cite{Gal78}).
 Knuth, Morris and Pratt \cite{KMP77} developed the well-known string matching algorithm, and applied it in recognizing concatenations of even-length palindromes.
 Soon after, this result was improved in \cite{GS78} to concatenations of non-trivial palindromes.
 Manacher \cite{Man75} invented a linear-time algorithm to find all palindromic prefixes of a string.
 Later, it was found in \cite{ABG95} that Manacher's algorithm can be used to find all maximal palindromic substrings, and an alternative algorithm for the same problem was proposed in \cite{Jeu94} based on suffix trees \cite{Wei73,McC76,Ukk95,Far97}.
 Several parallel algorithms to find palindromic substrings were also designed \cite{CR91,ABG95,BG95}.
-Finding the longest palindromic substring was also studied in the streaming model \cite{BEMTSA14,GMSU19}, and after single-character substitution \cite{FNI+21}.
+Finding the longest palindromic substring was studied in the streaming model \cite{BEMTSA14,GMSU19}, after single-character substitution \cite{FNI+21}, and with extensions to finding top-$k$ longest palindromes in substrings \cite{MMSH23}.
 Recently, it was shown in \cite{CPR22} that the longest palindromic substring can be found in sublinear time.
 In addition, a quantum algorithm for this problem was found in \cite{LGS22} with quadratic speedup over classical algorithms.
 Very recently, computing maximal generalized palindromes was studied in \cite{FMN+22}.